t2ym/xliff-conv/README.md

         parameter~=pattern
           - true if parameter matches the regular expression options.patterns.pattern
+          - if options.patterns.pattern is undefined, pattern is treated as the matching string tag.attribute~=pattern
+          - true if attribute value of tag matched the regular expression options.patterns.pattern
           - if options.patterns.pattern is undefined, pattern is treated as the matching string

+      Operators for effects:
+        tag.attribute:=value
+          - assign attribute of tag with the string value attribute:=value
+          - assign predefined alias attribute with the string value tag:=value
+          - assign textContent of tag with the string value

       Predefined parameters: Undefined parameters are treated as strings for matching state